Read Wyoming Lawyer Magazine article about Wyoming’s newest court

 The court resolves business and trust cases on an expedited schedule with bench trials and limited motions practice.
 Section 5-13-115(b) lists the types of matters under the Chancery Court’s jurisdiction.

-How do filings occur?
+How do Filings Occur?

-What are the rules?
+What are the Rules?

-Where will the Chancery Court be located?
+Where is the Chancery Court Located?